 Chinese Special Fried Rice Recipe

 What would a selection of pork recipes for the Year of the Pig be without a Chinese special fried rice recipe?
 Seriously missing something, that’s what.
 This recipe makes use of any leftover steamed rice you have in the fridge and the wonderful char siu pork, above.
 The dish is sometimes called Yangzhou fried rice, because its provenance is the city of Yangzhou in Jiangsu province in China, which was one of the culinary hotbeds of Huaiyang cuisine.
 The traditional version of this Chinese special fried rice dish includes cooked rice, char siu pork, shrimps, scallions, ‘scrambled’ eggs, peas, and carrots.
 Sea cucumber and crab meat are other additions.
 Some recipes use lap cheong (or lap chong) instead of char siu pork.
-Growing up in Australia, fried rice was always served in those Cantonese ‘all you can eat’ restaurants that were in every city and town’s Chinatown, and at suburban Chinese restaurants around Australia.
+Growing up in Australia, this special fried rice was served at every suburban Chinese restaurant in Australia, not to mention at those old-school Cantonese ‘all you can eat’ restaurants that were in every city and town’s Chinatown, so it has a special place in the hearts of nostalgic Australians, especially during Chinese holidays.
 While this dish probably tastes just fine after sitting in a bain-marie for a few hours, it really shines when made fresh and steaming hot.

 Hokkien Noodles Recipe With Chinese Barbecue Pork